 Albertan artist and former Fort McMurray resident, Lucie Bause, was chosen to create new artwork that is currently installed in the public reception area of the Redpoll Centre in Shell Place.
 ACWB received funding for the project through the Alberta Foundation of the Arts (AFA) Public Art Commissions grant.
 The artwork commemorates the opening of the Redpoll Centre, a shared social profit workspace managed by the United Way of Fort McMurray, reflecting the values of collaboration, innovation, creativity, courage, and integrity.
-The artwork will be officially unveiled during a public event on September 29th, 2017.
-Though the artwork is on display at the Redpoll Centre, it is be part of the AFA’s provincial collection, a distinguished group of 2D and 3D art pieces by Albertan artists spanning decades.
+The artwork was officially unveiled on September 29th, 2017.
+Though the artwork is on display at the Redpoll Centre, it is part of the AFA’s provincial collection, a distinguished group of 2D and 3D art pieces by Albertan artists spanning decades.

 Lucie Bause was chosen as the successful artist after a two-round selection process that was open to artists locally and across Alberta.
 Lucie says her work aims to “recognize and honour the relationships between all aspects of Nature.”
 In her proposal submission, Lucie defined her concept as the “renewal and regeneration of the forest and the Wood Buffalo region…[which] celebrates life and light in the local natural environment.”
 Lucie created a triptych, a set of three paintings that together depict one cohesive image incorporating visual elements of the boreal forest and a stylized sun.
 In addition, Lucie has created a fourth painting in collaboration with local students that mixes the same boreal forest motif with mixed media butterflies.
 This piece visually pairs with the main triptych and is an important community collaboration project.